kylecurtis/md-notes/Technology-Notes/Languages/C-Sharp/03-Collections/01-Arrays.md

 <br>

-Initialization refers to the process of assigning initial values to the array.
-This can be done at the time of declaration, or after instantiation.
-You can initialize an array inline at the point of declaration, or you can assign values to its elements at a later time.
+Initialization can occur at the point of declaration (inline) or after instantiation.
+Inline initialization directly assigns values to the array.

 <br>

-Inline initialization using legacy format:
+Legacy format:

 ```csharp
 int[] myArray = new int[5] { 1, 2, 3, 4, 5 };